eljojo/faircamp-fork/ARCHITECTURE.md

 This allows both "Alice" and "Bob" to exist and be assigned to a track with metadata storing an artist "Alice (feat.
 Bob)".

+## Heuristic audio metadata

+If the filenames of the majority of the tracks in a release fulfill certain criteria, track number and title metadata is derived from the filename.
+This metadata is used as fallback if we don't have track number or title metadata in the audio file tag data itself.

+E.g.: A release with the track filenames "1.
+Alice Song" and "2.
+Bob Song" will result in track #1 "Alice Song" and track #2 "Bob Song".
+A release with the track filenames "1 Good Example" and "3 Things I wanted to tell you" won't (track numbers don't monotonically increase).
+A release with the track filenames "01 - Foo" and "02  Bar" won't (inconsistent separator) - but if there were a larger number of tracks in the release and only a certain amount of the tracks had a "wrong" separator that would be tolerated and "  " considered a separator exceptionally although the others would for instance be " - ".

 ## Hotlinking countermeasures

 Faircamp does not generally try to obfuscate anything about the site/url